 - A draw due to insufficient mating material happens when you don’t have enough pieces to checkmate the king.

 For example, when you and your opponent, both only have the kings left.
 Then neither of you can checkmate each other.

 This is because one king can’t checkmate another king as they both oppose each other.

 - Then there is a draw by 50 move rule.
-This rule says that if no pawn movement and capture has been made within the last 50 moves then the game ends in a draw provided the player with turn to move claims for it.
+This rule says that if no pawn movement and no capture has been made within the last 50 moves then the game ends in a draw provided the player with turn to move claims for it.

-If the player forgets then there is a 75 move rule as per which if no pawn movement and capture has been made within the last 75 moves then the arbiter (referee) can interfere and declare the game as a draw.
+If the player forgets then there is a 75 move rule as per which if no pawn movement and no capture has been made within the last 75 moves then the arbiter (referee) can interfere and declare the game as a draw.